varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 and inline-C.

-Both of these mechanisms allow execution of arbitrary code and will therefore allow a person to get access on the computer, with the privileges of the child process.
+Both of these mechanisms allow execution of arbitrary code and will thus allow a person to get access to the machine, with the privileges of the child process.

-If varnishd is started as root/superuser, we sandbox the child process, using whatever facilities are available on the operating system, but if varnishd is not started as root/superuser, this is not possible.
+If `varnishd` is started as root/superuser, we sandbox the child process, using whatever facilities are available on the operating system, but if `varnishd` is not started as root/superuser, this is not possible.
 No, don't ask me why you have to be superuser to lower the privilege of a child process...

-Inline-C is disabled by default starting with Varnish 4, so unless you enable it, you don't have to worry about it.
+Inline-C is disabled by default starting with Varnish version 4, so unless you enable it, you don't have to worry about it.

-The parameters mentioned above can restrict VMOD, so they can only be imported from a designated directory, restricting VCL wranglers to a pre-approved subset of VMODs.
+The parameters mentioned above can restrict the loading of VMODs to only be loaded from a designated directory, restricting VCL wranglers to a pre-approved subset of VMODs.

-If you do that, we believe that your local system cannot be compromised from VCL code.
+If you do that, we are confident that your local system cannot be compromised from VCL code.

 HTTP requests
 -------------

-We have gone to great lengths to make Varnish resistant to anything coming in throught he socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.
+We have gone to great lengths to make Varnish resistant to anything coming in throught the socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.

-The caveat is that since VCL is a programming language which lets you decide exactly what to do about HTTP requests, you can also decide to do exactly stupid things to them, including opening youself up to various kinds of attacks and subversive activities.
+The caveat is that since VCL is a programming language which lets you decide exactly what to do with HTTP requests, you can also decide to do stupid and potentially dangerous things with them, including opening youself up to various kinds of attacks and subversive activities.

 If you have "administrative" HTTP requests, for instance PURGE